mmilano/SidePanelCollapse/README.md

 **Caution**: The toggle button used to first open the side panel will close the panel when clicked (if it is visible and not covered).
 Activating it calls directly to bootstrap.js.
 However, when it closes, it will not clean up the page properly.
 Notably, the backdrop will remain.
 This is something to change in [a future iteration](#roadmap).

-### The ESCAPE Key
+### The Escape Key

-When the sidepanel is open, pressing the "ESC" key will close at the normal duration speed.
+Pressing the "ESC" key will close at the normal duration speed.

 ### Clicking the Backdrop